ahdcreative/lion-inn-wp/README.md

 Use ```sudo chmod -R 777 .git/objects``` to set the permissions correctly.
 If the error states a different directory - use that one instead.

+#### ```wp vp pull``` fails with a mysql / database connection error

+Strangely - this is caused because the MySQL Server isn't running.
+I don't think this is an issue on Windows, but appears to be an issue with my Mac OSX setup.

 ## Development

 ### Workflows